 State the time frame you need the work to be delivered by.
 You also need to finalise with the copywriter the process for revisions.
 Will you be entitled to any ‘free’ edits?
 Will you pay more per each round of amends?
 How long do you get to review the copy before it's considered approved?

 All contracts need to be signed off.
 Include the following at the end of your brief:

 If you’re approaching a freelance copywriter, you may find they already have a copywriting brief template on their website for you to download and fill in.
 However, not all copywriters are prepared for this and you may need to produce your own.

 You don't need to jump in at the deep end with a super detailed brief.
 Start with a speculative email and see if the writer is interested in your project before you commit to getting the details down on paper.
 They will be able to give you an idea of the kinds of details they need upfront to save you any hard work should either of you decide to go in a different direction.

 Doesn’t writing a copywriting brief take too much time?

 When you need some content writing, you’re always going to need to provide a writer with a copywriting brief.
 It’s the only way to ensure you receive the end product you need while safeguarding both yourself and the writer in the process.

-Of course, one way to get around the pitfalls of sourcing a freelance copywriter and having to remember all of the above is to use a copywriting agency with a set copywriting brief that you can customise.
+Of course, if you use a copywriting agency with on-demand ordering, you can customise their brief to your needs.
 This can save you time, money and a lot of hassle.